afeld/python-public-policy/syllabus.md

 #### Resubmission

 For submissions that showed effort and were on time, the assignment can be resubmitted to improve the score.
-This will be due before the next class — see the [schedule](#schedule) — and can be resubmitted through {{lms_name}}.
+This will be due at 9am ET before the next class — see the [schedule](#schedule) — and can be resubmitted through {{lms_name}}.

 #### Extensions